18F/federalist-design/research/beta2/beta2_interviewguide.md

 * Let's go to federalist.18f.gov
 * Here we are, can you take look around and tell me what this site is trying to say?
   * *[What does it do, who is it for?
 Is it understandable, what's confusing?]*
-* Let's log in
+* Let's sign up to Federalist
-* Once logged in, what are we seeing here?
+* Once signed in, what are we seeing here?
 * Let's create a new site
   * And feel free to choose whichever template you'd like
+  * Name your site whatever you'd like
+  * It should take one or two minutes to create your new site.
+* Great!
+Let's see what your new site looks like.
+  * *[They should go to "View"]*

 ### 2: Making a new page